 Yes, these cultivars are able to be grown and kept under 0.3% THC if monitored, tested, and harvested before they go over the limit.
-We suggest using these if you are an advanced grower that knows what to do with Type III Chemotype cannabis grown compliant within the definition of hemp.
-Some phenotypes may express themselves as non-hemp cultivars and could be grown outside of hemp regulations and treated as medical cannabis.
+Our Network Farmers have found Indica cultivars can be harvested mid-September while Sativa cultivars often go until late September or early October.
+Cannabis plants respond to their environment so we suggest you begin testing all cultivars in August to determine your harvest date.
+Some phenotypes may express themselves as non-hemp cultivars and could be grown outside of hemp regulations and be treated as medical cannabis.
+We suggest using these if you are an advanced grower or farmer who knows what to do with Type III Chemotype cannabis grown compliant within the definition of hemp.

 Are the seeds feminized?

 No, these seeds are “regular”, non-feminized seeds.
 Expect 40 to 60% males.
 Real growers know the pros and cons of feminized seeds.
 We know that feminized seeds often have genetic irregularities and can be more subject to hermaphrodite traits.
-We also know that seedling vigor is real and often plants grown from regular seed can out perform feminized seeds and clones.
+We also know that seedling vigor is real and often plants grown from regular seed can out -perform clones.
+We are developing a line of feminized seed for the high CBD extract market and will offer them early 2019 to our Network Farmers and bulk seed customers first.
+Any bulk purchase in 2018 will reserve your spot for next years crop!

 Why grow these seeds?

 These are new and different genetics on the hemp and cannabis scene.
 They are unique crosses of some of the most rare and sought after cultivars.
-We grow for craft cannabinoid production.
+We grow for craft cannabinoid production and believe the market is evolving like the craft beer industry towards unique cultivars that can be "tuned " for targeted therapies desired by health professionals and manufacturers.
+Breeding a plant to a formulation is much less expensive than fractioning and distilling individual cannabinoids and terpenes only to reassemble again into a compounded Nutraceutical product.
+These strains are for those who are seeking high CBD and the full spectrum of minor cannabinoids and expressive terpenes.
 These plants grow and look like traditional cannabis grown for THC.
 They are not derived from typical industrial hemp cultivars.
 They will grow to look like high THC plants, not fiber and seed industrial hemp.
-Advanced growers may wish to use these in other breeding projects.
-These seeds can be used to create specific THC to CBD ratios for those authorized to grow that type of cannabis.
-People who have always wanted to try a “terpy” high CBD plant in their home gardens or for commercial uses will enjoy selecting from these seeds.
+We have found that industrial hemp seed crosses are not as stable and predictable as we would like.
+Advanced growers may wish to use these cultivars in other breeding projects.
+These open source seeds can be used to create specific THC to CBD ratios for those authorized to grow that type of cannabis.
+People who have always wanted to try a “terpy” high CBD plant in their home gardens or for commercial uses will enjoy selecting from our seeds.
 Most growers will identify and keep mother plants of the best of the best and populate their farms with clones.

 What is the germination rate of these seeds?